Bakerian Medallist 2017

 The Bakerian Medal and Lecture 2017 is awarded to Professor Andy Hopper CBE FREng FRS, For his outstanding research in computer technology, with significant economic impacts, in particular his work in computer networking and sentient computing systems with an aim to providing sustainability.

 Professor Hopper will be presented with a medal, and a gift of £10,000 at the Premier Awards dinner in autumn 2016.
 The associated prize lecture will be delivered in spring 2017.

-The lectureship was established through a bequest by Henry Baker FRS (PDF) of pound 100 for an oration or discourse on such part of natural history or experimental philosophy, at such time and in such manner as the President and Council of the Society for the time being shall please to order and appoint.
+The lectureship was established through a bequest by Henry Baker FRS (PDF) of £100 for 'an oration or discourse on such part of natural history or experimental philosophy, at such time and in such manner as the President and Council of the Society for the time being shall please to order and appoint'.
 The lecture series began in 1775.

 Professor Andrea Ghez was awarded the 2016 Bakerian Lecture for her acclaimed discoveries using the techniques of optical astronomy, especially her sustained work on the motions and nature of the stars orbiting the black hole in the centre of our Galaxy

 Professor John Ellis CBE FRS was awarded the 2015 Bakerian Lecture for his ground breaking contributions in the physics of the Higgs boson and his attempts at unifying the fundamental forces of nature through his work at the LHC.

 See full list of all past winners of the Bakerian Medal and Lecture.